swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 <div class="warning" markdown="1">
 This is an advanced feature used to configure VS Code with a toolchain other than the default on your machine.
-It is recommended to use `xcode-select` on macOS or `swiftly` on Linux to switch between toolchains.
+It is recommended to use `xcode-select` on macOS or `swiftly` on Linux to switch between toolchains globally.
 </div>

 The Swift extension will automatically detect your installed Swift toolchain.
-However, it also provides a command called `Swift: Select Tooclhain...` which can be used to select between toolchains if you have multiple installed.
+However, it also provides a command called `Swift: Select Tooclhain...` which can be used to select between toolchains if you have multiple installed:

 ![Toolchain selection](/assets/images/getting-started-with-vscode-swift/toolchain-selection/dialog.png)